ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 # IANA Considerations

-This section establishes two registries and populates them with their initial contents.
+This section establishes a registry and populates it with its initial contents.
-The following registration procedure is used for the registries established by this specification.
+The following registration procedure is used for the registry established by this specification.

 Values are registered on a Specification Required [RFC8126] basis after a two-week review period on the spice-ext-review@ietf.org